ippontech/blog-usa/posts/d3-tutorial-points-axes.md

              .interpolate(d3.interpolateHcl)
              .range([d3.rgb("#0000ff"), d3.rgb("#8B0000")]);

-Colorscale, meanwhile, takes a value from 0-4 and maps it to a color-HexCode from lightblue (0,0 or Lawful Good) to Dark Red (4,4 or Chaotic Evil).
+`colorscale`, meanwhile, takes a value from 0-4 and maps it to a color-HexCode from lightblue (0,0 or Lawful Good) to Dark Red (4,4 or Chaotic Evil).
 It does this by using D3's built-in interpolation libraries.
 The practical upshot of this is that the bottom-left of our graph will be very light blue, while the middle will be purple, and the top right will be dark red.

 ## Rendering the Axes